Sir Wilfred Thesiger was born on 3 June 1910 in Addis Ababa, Ethiopia (then Abyssinia) into a life of privilege and aristocratic connections.

 Books by Thesiger & about him are available on Amazon – as is my updated Bradt Guide to Oman

-A trait of Thesiger was to grumble at length about modern methods of transport while making full use of it and his high-level connections when he travelled from Arabia to other countries.
+A trait of Thesiger was to grumble at length about modern methods of transport while making full use of these and his high-level connections when he travelled from Arabia to other countries.

-He had no hesitation on getting Britain’s Royal Air Force to act as his personal UBER to transport a Bedu companion, bin Ghabaisha, by air from Salalah to Mukalla for the start of the 2nd crossing of the Empty Quarter.
+He had no hesitation on getting Britain’s Royal Air Force to act as his personal UBER to transport a Bedu companion, bin Ghabaisha, by air from Salalah to Mukalla Yemen 600kms away, for the start of the 2nd crossing of the Empty Quarter.

-This journey took him from the Hadramawt to Wadi Dawasir, when after they were all imprisoned for entering Saudi Arabia without permission, they swung south of Riyadh and onto Abu Dhabi.
+This 2nd crossing journey took him from the Hadramawt to Wadi Dawasir, when after they were all imprisoned for entering Saudi Arabia without permission.
+They then swung south of Riyadh and onto Abu Dhabi.

-Despite his contradiction and, as recounted in Michal Ashers biography, often sharp temper; Thesiger clearly developed a tremendous relationship with those he travelled with.
-It must be that it was not only the amount of time that he spent with them that helped develop this rapport, but that he clearly admires their traits.
+Despite his contrary nature and, as recounted in Michal Asher’s biography, often sharp temper; Thesiger clearly developed a tremendous relationship with those he travelled with.
+It must be that it was not only the amount of time that he spent with them that helped develop this rapport, but that he clearly admired their traits and they his.